ChainSafe/game-docs-v2/docs/v2/5_erc721-interactions.md

 ### URI {#uri"}

-Returns the Uniform Resource Identifier (URI) associated with the specified ERC-721 NFT token.
+Returns the Uniform Resource Identifier (URI) associated with the specified ERC-721 token.
 The URI may contain metadata about the NFT, such as its name, description, and image.

 ```csharp
 using Web3Unity.Scripts.Library.ETHEREUEM.EIP;